 The SEFV project was developed in supervision-collaboration with 3 excellent researchers in the Center of Research and Technology in Thessaloniki.
 The SEFV algorithm I developed makes use of Volumetric thinning, the minimum spanning tree algorithm and different graph metrics combined to assess which branches are good candidates for possible joint positions.

-This was my first professional and research project after I finished my studies in Greece.
+This was my first professional and research project after I finished my studies.
 It was an super-educative experience where I learned a ton of things about 3D and programming.

 During this project, I worked with Unity3D for the first time, as well as coded in C++.
 I also used a bit of Matlab and learned about some cool algorithms like Minimum spanning trees and Kalman filtering.